fatalxiao/js-markdown/examples/assets/MarkDown.md

 To produce a code block in Markdown, simply indent every line of the block by at least 4 spaces or 1 tab.
 For example, given this input:

 This is a normal paragraph:

     This is a code block.

+here is the code:

+    This is a normal paragraph:

+        This is a code block.